fabriceleal/Multitasks/README.md

 ### About Irony

 Do not use irony.
-Who the hell whould tight an AST with a scope????
+Who the hell would tight an AST with a scope????